-If it is confirmed that the Mode of Action of Tafenoquine in COVID-19 is via a direct antiviral mechanism, it is likely that, as with other antivirals, rapid administration of the product is important to maximize efficacy.
-Therefore, it is possible that the current lack of an FDA-approved, widely available point of care G6PD test will negatively impact sales of Tafenoquine (any regimen) for COVID-19, under the assumption that the FDA eventually approves Arakoda (or other) regimen of Tafenoquine for this indication and appropriate G6PD tests are never approved by FDA.
+If it is confirmed that the mode of action of Arakoda in COVID-19 is via a direct antiviral mechanism, it is likely that, as with other antivirals, rapid administration of the product is important to maximize efficacy.
+Therefore, it is possible that the current lack of an FDA-approved, widely available point of care G6PD test will negatively impact sales of Arakoda for COVID-19, under the assumption that the FDA eventually approves Arakoda for this indication and appropriate G6PD tests are never approved by FDA.

-Several third-party diagnostic test companies are developing point of care G6PD tests (or platforms that would accommodate them) that utilize finger stick blood samples and which may be appropriate for use in the United States.
-One of these tests is approved in Brazil and Australia.33 Another is available for use in Europe and was recently approved by the FDA in the United States.34 A third test is being developed with the NIH grant support for the U.S. and ex U.S. markets and is in clinical development.35 There is no guarantee that tests will succeed in clinical development or ever become commercially available to the public.
-Having to take a test at all, or to go to a third-party lab in order to take the test, may be a hindrance to the use of Arakoda, which would negatively impact our sales.
+Several third party diagnostic test companies are developing point of care G6PD tests that utilize finger stick blood samples and which may be appropriate for use in the United States.
+One of these tests is approved in Brazil and Australia.24 Another is available for use in Europe and undergoing review by the FDA in the United States.25 A third test is being developed with the NIH grant support for the U.S. and ex U.S. markets and is in clinical development.26 There is no guarantee that tests will succeed in clinical development or ever become commercially available to the public.
+Having to take a test at all, or to go to a third party lab in order to take the test, may be a hindrance to the use of Arakoda, which would negatively impact our sales.